Updated: Dec 14, 2020

-In this report, we outline a neuroscience framework for determining which learning solution is optimal for each of many kidney education and training problems.
+In this report, we outline a neuroscientific framework for determining which learning solution is optimal for specific kidney education and training problems.
 The framework requires that three steps be followed.

 First, one must identify the education and training problem at hand.
 For example, the goal might be to learn to name the structures and to identify the functions of the kidney, or to familiarize a potential home dialysis technician with the technical and people skills necessary to excel at the job, or to care and maintain a peritoneal dialysis machine.

 Second, one must identify the learning system(s) in the brain that must be engaged to optimally gain the knowledge or skill.
 This requires an understanding of the neuroscience of learning and the processing characteristics of distinct learning systems in the brain.

 Finally, one must identify the learning solution that optimally engages the learning systems identified in Step 2 in order to optimally address the education and training problem identified in Step 1.

 Identify Your Learning Task